spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 We will give your health pack entities two pieces of data by defining it in a new component:

-* The amount of health the pack will grant
+* The amount of health the pack will grant.
-* A flag indicating whether the health pack is active, or has been consumed
+* A flag indicating whether the health pack is active, or has been consumed.

 Create a `schema` directory in your project root, if it doesn't already exist.
 Then create a `pickups` directory within that.